Orion98MC/node_apns/README.md

 		verbose:<Bool | false>
 	}

-Feedback connexion stops after Apple closes the connexion.
+A feedback connexion is stopped by Apple when no more devices are to be reported.

 ### Events